-Recognition of a course (study course) is a process where a course successfully completed by an Latvian Academy of Culture (LAC) student or entrant at another university or another LAC study program is compared with a specific LAC study program course, as a result of which the course is recognized fully, partially or not recognized at all.
+Recognition of a course (study course) is a process where a course successfully completed by a student at the Latvian Academy of Culture or entrant at another university or another LAC study programme is compared with a specific LAC study programme course, as a result of which the course is recognized fully, partially or not recognized at all.

 Process of Recognition of the Study Courses:

 Contact the secretary of the Study Programme Council (firstname.lastname@example.org) and prepare an academic statement of grades and courses from another institution of higher education.
 The secretary will confirm the validity of credits.

 Complete the application form.

 The secretary of the Study Programme Council prepares the protocol for recognizing credits, which is then submitted to Prorector of LAC for review.

 The student is informed of the decision and only after receiving the confirmation e-mail, the student is allowed to not attend the course for which the credits are recognized.
 (Course needs to be attended if the decision of recognizing credits has not been finished and the student has not received confirmation e-mail).